igorezersky/portfolio/README.md

 * `ENV`: environment type (dev, prod), could contain any value, but for production please set `ENV=prod`

-* `PROJECT_NAME`: this name will be used for docker containers creation
+* `PROJECT_SLUG`: this name will be used for docker containers creation

 * `HOST`: backend host (e.g. localhost, project.dns.com)